Solvency II Association | Online Training and Certification

 If candidates do not achieve a passing score the third time, they must wait at least one year before retaking the exam.
 There is no additional cost for any additional exam attempts.

-To learn more about the online exam you may visit:
+To learn more, you may visit:

 https://www.solvency-ii-association.com/CSiiP_Frequently_Asked_Questions.pdf